![]() |

 were assigned to the northerly race of the Elliot's Storm Petrel, galapogoensis.

-They currently represent the first (and the only) records of Elliot's Storm
+They erroneously represented the first (and the only) records of Elliot's Storm

-Petrel for Argentina (where, of course, they would be from the South
+Petrel for Argentina (where they would have been assumed to have been from the South

-The wing measurements of the "white-bellied" storm petrels from south
+The wing measurements of the new "white-bellied" storm petrels from south

 Elliot's, and within the range of chilensis or galapogoensis (with

-however, as noted, the plumage features not matching either of those taxa).
+however, as already noted, their plumage features not matching either of those taxa).

 The El Bolson (Argentina) birds are only marginally longer winged than the

-It could possibly be that the El Bolson specimens are examples of the
+It has been determined that the two El Bolson specimens are examples of the

 Returning again to the chilensis race of the Wilson's Storm Petrel,

-some observers are of the opinion that it may in actuality be closer to the Elliot's
+some observers have been of the opinion that it may in actuality be closer to the Elliot's

 than to the Wilson's.

-requiring analysis, this may be a good time to re-think, and thus give further
+may be worthwhile to re-think, and thus give further

-study, the entire storm-petrel taxa in that region of southern Chile.
+study, the entire storm-petrel taxa in the region of southern Chile.

 It is hard not to draw certain parallels between this story of storm petrels in